And it ultimately needs to be grounded and structured so it can manifest in the world.

 If I can impart one thing…

-Intentionally designing your business model is important.
+Intentionally designing your business model and mapping out your revenue plan is important and too o.

-So is designing how exactly your people are going to find this wonderful offering and buy it from you (that is known as the client pathway or sales funnel and involves your marketing strategy as well as your offerings).
+So is designing how exactly your people are going to find your wonderful offering and buy it from you (that is known as the client pathway or sales funnel and involves your marketing strategy as well as your offerings).

 Selling a bunch of different things with no plan and no sense as to how they contribute to your overall financial goals, and/or having too many marketing strategies going at once will have you spinning your wheels and possibly burning out.